jggdeveloper-indie/jggdeveloper-indie/README.md

-<h1 align='center'>Hi, my name is Juan Garcia Gutierrez, i am Software Developer 👋</h1>
+<h1 align='center'>Hi, my name is Juan Garcia Gutierrez, i am WebApp Developer 👋</h1>

 <h3 align="center">And these are some of the technologies with which i have worked</h3>
 <div align="center">